DJj123dj/DJj123dj/README.md

 For help with all of the above you can find me on discord or on my website.

 ### languages
-JavaScript, TypeScript, HTML, CSS, node.js, AppleScript, Swift, Python, Lua
+JavaScript, TypeScript, HTML, CSS, node.js, AppleScript, Swift, Python & Lua

 ## I'm currently working on
 ### [SimpleOS](https://www.dj-dj.be/projects/simpleos/)